Testing Stability Properties in Graphical Hedonic Games: Introduction

-While the existence problem as to whether a game allows a stable outcome is a property of edge-labelled graphs, the verification problem of whether a game satisfies stability according to a fixed coalition structure $\Gamma$ requires additional modelling: We assume that next to oracle access to the adjacency lists of the underlying bounded-degree graph of a game $G$, we have additional access to an oracle to~$\Gamma$, i.e., a partition of the vertex set.
+While the existence problem as to whether a game allows a stable outcome is a property of edge-labelled graphs, the verification problem of whether a game satisfies stability according to a given coalition structure~$\Gamma$ requires additional modelling: We assume that next to oracle access to the adjacency lists of the underlying bounded-degree graph of a game $G$, we have additional access to an oracle to~$\Gamma$, i.e., \revb{to the given} partition of the vertex set.

-We show the testability of verification problems independent of any bound on the coalition size.

-\begin{theorem} Given a \fenhg~$G$ with bounded degree $d$ and a coalition structure $\Gamma$, it can be tested whether $G$ is stable under~$\Gamma$ with respect to perfection, individual rationality, Nash stability, individual stability and contractual individual stability with one-sided error and query complexity $\mathrm{poly}(\epsilon, d)$.
-For core stability we obtain a tester with query complexity $\mathrm{poly}(\epsilon,c,d)$, where $c$ is the maximum coalition size. \end{theorem}
+\begin{theorem} Given an \fenhg~$G$ with bounded degree $d$ and a coalition structure $\Gamma$, it can be tested whether $G$ is stable under~$\Gamma$ with respect to perfection, individual rationality, Nash stability, individual stability and contractual individual stability with one-sided error and query complexity $\mathrm{poly}(\epsilon, d)$. \opt{full}{ For core stability we obtain a one-sided error tester with query complexity dependent on $\epsilon$, $c$, and $d$, where $c$ is the maximum coalition size. } \end{theorem} \revm{We provide the technical result as Theorem~\ref{thm:verification-ind-stability} based on Theorem~\ref{thm:verification-tester} in Section~\ref{sec:verification}.}

 Note that while we consider $c$ and $d$ to be of constant size, independent of the input size~$n$, our statements remain valid if, for instance, $d\in\mathcal{O}(\log n)$.
+We provide extensions of our theorems to weighted graphs (additively separable games) and directed graphs (asymmetric games) in Section~\ref{sec:extensions}.

+\revm{A preliminary version~\cite{hgpt:c:2019} of this work was published in the proceedings of \mbox{AAMAS}~2019 (International Conference on Autonomous Agents and Multiagent Systems).
+This is a revised version that also extends the preliminary version by a verification tester for core stability (see Theorem~\ref{thm:verification-ind-stability}), an extension of our main theorems to weighted graphs (see Theorems~\ref{thm:weighted-verification-tester} and~\ref{thm:weighted-perfection-bounded}), an extension of our main theorem on verification testing to directed graphs (see Theorem~\ref{thm:verification-directed}) and a lower bound related to our main theorem on testing the existence of a perfect coalition structure for directed graphs (see Theorem~\ref{thm:perfection-bound-unidirectional}).}